munificent/game-programming-patterns/book/structure-of-arrays.markdown

 if problem is lots of cache misses, solution is trying to keep the stuff you need in cache lines you've already loaded. [on same pallet in analogy]

-lot of techniques for doing that, mention a couple

-but main one is pretty simple: lay out data contiguously in memory in the order you process it
+lot of concrete ways for doing that, mention a couple. basic common idea idea is to lay out data contiguously in memory in the order you process it

 if code is crunhing on a then b then c, then make your memory look like